Snifexx/make3/README.md

     The provided `spath` is the path to take tests from.
 Tests are all in form of simple c3 files.
 Each c3 file will be considered itself.
 All other files in `spath` will be ignored.

-    > [!TIP]
+ > [!NOTE]
  > For the time being the command to run tests also compiles all the source code, so if you're
  > building an executable... you better check you only have a single main function.
  > This will obviously patcher later, as commenting one main function out everytime is...
  > unconvenient to say the least.

 - Libraries:
     For now there's support for only two types of libraries: